 Easily see how much money you have taken that day or week by pulling sales reports from certain POS devices.
 When viewed alongside your inventory, this can provide invaluable insights in the early days of your retail business.

 Our business guides

-Whether you’re just starting out in business, or looking to expand, taking the time to get the basics right could give you a strong foundation for successful growth.
+Whether you’re starting out, or are ready to expand, taking the time to get the basics right could be a foundation for successful business growth.

 On Tyl Talks we’ve put together some articles and guides to help you get off the ground or step up to the next level.
 From getting your banking basics right to creating a robust business plan, we’ve got the lowdown for you:

 This has been prepared by Tyl by NatWest for informational purposes only and should not be treated as advice or a recommendation.
 There may be other considerations relevant to you and your business so you should undertake your own independent research.